 Bulk bags are recyclable.
 Most FIBCs are made from virgin PP, a common plastic that can be repurposed into other plastic products, such as battery cables, brooms, brushes, trays, bins, and auto parts.

-Like with other industrial plastics, the recycling process begins with the proper collection.
+As with other industrial plastics, the recycling process begins with proper collection.
 Recyclers require that the material be compacted into bales for easy collection and optimal market value.
 FIBCs are collected in large quantities, so recycling is usually feasible only for businesses with a sizeable output, or ones that can store the bags over time.

 Next, the bags are resized into small flakes, making them easier to handle for further processing.
 The plastic is fed through shredders and granulators with industrial blades that cut rotationally to chop it down.

-The final phase is compounding, which involves putting the regrinds through an extruder, where they are melted down at 240 degrees Celsius into uniformed beads, also referred to as pellets or granules.
+The final phase is compounding, which involves putting the regrinds through an extruder, where they are melted down at 240 degrees Celsius into uniform beads, also referred to as pellets or granules.
 The mixture is strengthened through the addition of virgin polypropylene.

 A variety of new products can be manufactured from the pellets as the bulk bag recycling process comes full circle.
 This loop can be repeated over and over, as polypropylene can be safely recycled many times.
 These bags present an eco-friendly option for many businesses that need to store and transport large quantities of goods.